-Menu Key Function 1) Arrow keys for moving left and right around the menu system.
-2) Used in test mode to simulate the level moving up and down.
-ENTER Used to confirm each action (for example select a menu option) or when entering a parameter number or value.
-Used to confirm questions asked by your Ultra 5 such as before restoring factory defaults.
+HOT KEY FUNCTION Arrow keys for moving left and right around the menu system.
+Used in test mode to simulate the level moving up and down.
+ENTER Used to confirm each action (e.g. select a menu option) Used to confirm questions asked by the Ultra 5, such as before restring factory defaults.
 CANCEL Used to navigate up a level in the menu system, and back to run mode.
-Used to cancel a value entered in error.
+Used to cancel a value entered in error